 Material and methods

-Specimen SMF P1237a was mechanically prepared at Senckenberg.
+Specimen SMF P1237a was recently mechanically re-prepared at Senckenberg.
 The specimen was studied under a Leica Wild M3 binocular microscope.
 At the same time, drawings were made on top of high-quality photographs using an iPad and the Affinity Designer (v.
 1.10.24) software.

 The relative position of the fins is expressed in a pterygial formula (Westoll 1944), in which the numbers indicate the number of scale rows between the first complete row behind the pectoral girdle and the insertion of the dorsal (D), pelvic (P), anal (A), and caudal (C) fins respectively, and the caudal inversion (T).
 The systematic and anatomical nomenclature follows López-Arbarello and Sferco (2018).